 This article, however, is not about the dangers caused by this particular mosquito, but rather how to prevent their presence and that of other annoying mosquitoes that could disturb one’s sleep.
 After all, I’m one of those individuals who wakes up immediately after a mosquito passes by their ears; and trust me, I won’t go back to sleep until I kill it.

-As a result, we are going to list some common products one can buy and recommended measures one can take to keep mosquitoes away.
+As a result, we are going to list some of the most common products in Japan one can buy and different measures one can take to keep mosquitoes away.

 The first step is prevention.
 If there are no mosquitoes near your home, then there won’t be any mosquitoes getting in.